solutionsunity/odoo-docs/docs/migration_guideline.md

-# Odoo 17.0 Migration Guidelines
+# Migration Guidelines for Odoo 15+

-This document provides a comprehensive guide for migrating modules to Odoo 17.0, based on our experience migrating custom and OCA modules.
-It highlights key changes, common challenges, and best practices to follow during the migration process.
+This document provides guidelines for migrating modules and code between Odoo versions, including forward migration (15→17+) and **backporting/downgrading** (17+→15) scenarios.

+## Forward Migration (15→17+)

+This section covers upgrading modules from Odoo 15 to newer versions (17+).

+## Backporting/Downgrading (17+→15)

+This section covers downgrading modern Odoo code (17+) to work with Odoo 15 - useful for maintaining compatibility or supporting legacy installations.

 ## Key Changes in Odoo 17.0